EVALUATING COMPANY GROWTH

 The management discussion says the expenditures were mostly in the utilities division where the ROE is regulated at only 9%.
 If 50% to 60% of profits are reinvested, that means growth would be expected at about 5%.
 Together with a 3% dividend, is an 8% return an OK investment for this level of stability?

 This is just one example.
-The point here is that knowing where the profits are going, helps you determine where future growth will come from.
+The point here is that knowing where the profits are go, helps you determine where future growth will come from.
 It triggers questions you need to find answers for.

 ||High-Growth Dividends vs High-Yield Dividends?